 The Dental Hygiene program is accredited by the Commission on Dental Accreditation of the American Dental Association, a specialized accrediting body recognized by the Council on Post-Secondary Accreditation and the U.S. Department of Education.

-The Commission on Dental Accreditation can be contacted at (312) 440-2719 or at 211 East Chicago Avenue, Chicago, IL, 60611.
+The Commission on Dental Accreditation will review complaints that relate to a program's compliance with the accreditation standards.
+The Commission is interested in the sustained quality and continued improvement of dental and dental-related education programs but does not intervene on behalf of individuals or act as a court of appeals for individuals in matters of admission, appointment, promotion or dismissal of faculty, staff or students.

+A copy of the appropriate accreditation standards and/or the Commission's policy and procedure for submission of complaints may be obtained by contacting the Commission at 211 East Chicago Avenue, Chicago, IL 60611-2678 or by calling 1-800-621-8099 extension 4653.
-Qualify for all national and regional examinations required to obtain licensure as a Registered Dental Hygienist (RDH) in the Commonwealth of Pennsylvania.

-Work effectively as a team member and make decisions regarding dental hygiene services that reflect critical thinking and problem solving.

-Demonstrate quality patient care and disease prevention for patients with a variety of oral health needs while using the phases of assessment, planning, implementation and evaluation in a safe and service-oriented environment.

-Review contemporary scientific literature in the dental hygiene field which will enable the graduate to remain mindful of current trends.
-Formulate informed decisions using evidenced-based patient-centered dental hygiene care for all.

-Manage patient treatment and information, ensuring confidentiality and compliance with relevant legislation and ethical responsibilities.
+- Qualify for all national and regional examinations required to obtain licensure as a Registered Dental Hygienist (RDH) in the Commonwealth of Pennsylvania. - Work effectively as a team member and make decisions regarding dental hygiene services that reflect critical thinking and problem solving - Demonstrate quality patient care and disease prevention for patients with a variety of oral health needs while using the phases of assessment, planning, implementation and evaluation in a safe and service-oriented environment. - Review contemporary scientific literature in the dental hygiene field which will enable the graduate to remain mindful of current trends. - Formulate informed decisions using evidenced-based patient-centered dental hygiene care for all. - Manage patient treatment and information, ensuring confidentiality and compliance with relevant legislation and ethical responsibilities.